Liberty outlast Lynx in Game 5 to capture first WNBA title | TSN

 The Lynx were trying for a record fifth WNBA title, breaking a tie with the Seattle Storm and Houston Comets.
 Minnesota won four titles from 2011-17 behind the core group of Lindsay Whalen, Seimone Augustus, Rebekkah Brunson, Sylvia Fowles and Maya Moore.
 That was the team’s last appearance in the WNBA Finals until this year.

+“Congratulations to the Liberty on their first championship,” Minnesota coach Cheryl Reeve said.
+“It took them 28 years, congrats to them.
+We were that close to our fifth, it just didn’t happen.”

 This is the first time since 2019 that the WNBA Finals have gone the distance.
-Since the league switched to a best-of-five format in 2005, seven other series have gone to a Game 5 and the home team has won five of those contests, including in 2019.
+Since the league switched to a best-of-five format in 2005, seven other series have gone to a Game 5 and the home team had won five of those previous contests, including in 2019.

 This series has been a fitting conclusion to a record-breaking season for the league.
 All five games came down to the last few possessions and have included two overtime games and a last-second shot, which have led to record ratings.